oedisi CLI¶

 seperate docker containers.).
 The framework currently supports both Docker-compose and kubernetes

-frameworks sets up the single-container simulation.
+configurations.
+By default, the oedisi frameworks sets up the single-container simulation.

-flag can be used to build additional files needed for either Docker-compose or Kubernetes
+-m flag can be used to build additional files needed for either Docker-compose or Kubernetes

 orchestration.